VisionPassage

 Carnegie Mellon in the Family

-Vic has a joint master’s degree (Information Networking) in business, computer science and electrical & computer engineering from Carnegie Mellon.
-Information Networking is a joint degree program at intersection of three of Carnegie Mellon's highly ranked schools: Tepper School of Business, School of Computer Science, and Department of Electrical and Computer Engineering.
-Started in 1989 by Bell Communications Research (Bellcore), an R&D company formed from AT&T break-up.
+I have a joint master’s degree in Information Networking from Carnegie Mellon.
+It is a joint degree program from three of Carnegie Mellon's top-rated schools.
+Tepper School of Business.
+School of Computer Science.
+And Department of Electrical and Computer Engineering.
+Carnegie Mellon won a competitive bid among dozen top universities for this program.
+Started in 1989 by Bell Communications Research (Bellcore), an R&D company after the AT&T breakup.
 Bellcore morphed into Telcordia Technologies which is now part of Ericsson.
+The initial focus of this program was mid-career individuals.
+Experienced practitioners in either programming, engineering or business.
+The program goal was to help understand all three.

 Carnegie Mellon Giving

-Before Vic went into investing, his last employer wrote the biggest ever corporate gift check of $35 million to Carnegie Mellon.
+Before I went into investing, my last employer wrote the biggest ever corporate gift check of $35 million to Carnegie Mellon.

 - Chris Smoak, Co-Founder of Atrium, Y Combinator alum and now a VC.